self-acceptance in retirement

 Self-Acceptance in Retirement

-A working person introduces themselves by what they do.
-When you retire, you introduce yourself as who you are.
+Working people introduce themselves by what they do.
+When you retire, you introduce yourself and say who you are.

 You have a different identity pre-retirement than when you retire.

 As we shift from “what you do” to “who you are,” there are a few traps to watch out for.
 Your identity in retirement is who you are because there is no more what you do.
-The work of retirement is accepting who you really are.
-Finally, self-acceptance in retirement.
+The work of retirement is accepting who you are—finally, self-acceptance in retirement.

 Identification vs. Self-Identification